 Economic assumptions are based on input from a variety of published sources of historical and projected future financial data.
 Each assumption was reviewed for reasonableness with the source information as well as consistency with the other economic assumptions.

 Retirement and withdrawal assumptions used are similar to those used to value pension liabilities for Minnesota public employees.
-The state pension plans base their assumptions on periodic experience studies.
+PERA bases its assumptions on periodic experience studies.